 Bruno agreed, but admitted that ULA does see potential for reusability in its future rockets.
 In particular, the company is interested in recycling Vulcan’s upper stage, the Advanced Cryogenic Evolved Stage (ACES), which Bruno asserted will revolutionize transportation in cislunar space “in a way that economic advantages in lift from the [Earth’s] surface can never do.”

 “We can’t all try the same thing.
 You’re not going to have any innovation if we all copy each other,” he added.

 Ultimately, the panelists agreed that traditional launch providers such as ULA and ILS won’t be competing directly with the dedicated smallsat launch providers whose commercial debuts are just over the horizon.
 Large rockets like Vulcan might be a good option for launching initial revenue-generating spacecraft clusters, but the cost efficiencies begin to disappear once those assets begin to age.
 “When there are dozens, hundreds, or — dare I say — a thousand [satellites] or more on orbit aging out at various times, a maintenance and replenishment mission will exist where it’s not necessary to [launch] a dozen or 50.
 That is a natural fit for the small launch vehicles,” Bruno said.

-For Bob Smith, president of Blue Origin, there’s room at the table for both sects: “I think there’s a lot of opportunity when those [launch] costs come down.
+For Bob Smith, CEO of Blue Origin, there’s room at the table for both sects: “I think there’s a lot of opportunity when those [launch] costs come down.
 It’s already started to materialize,” he said.
 VS